 Multi-day Hikes In El Chalten

-On the other hand, if you are an avid hiker and looking for a multi-day hike, there is something for you too.
-The Huemul Circuit is the most popular multi-day hike in El Chalten, bringing you across glaciers and rivers.
+On the other hand, if you are an avid hiker and looking for a multi-day hike, there is plenty for you too.
+The Huemul Circuit is the most popular multi-day hike in El Chalten, bringing you across glaciers and rivers.ย

 You will need crampons for the glacier trek which you can rent in town.
-During high tide season, when the river is high, you need ropes to belay yourself and your backpack across some parts.
-It is typically a four-day hike.
+During high tide season, you need ropes to belay yourself and your backpack across a river crossing.
+It is typically a four-day hike.ย

-I did not attempt this, so I won’t be able to share any personal experience.
-But if you want to do this hike, it is probably better to go during mid-season.
-There were uncertain factors when we were there near the end season, such as the weather and glacier conditions.
-It’s a tricky hike to do if the weather is bad.
+I did not attempt this hike, so I won’t be able to share any personal experience.
+But if you want to do it, it is better to go during mid-season.
+There were more uncertainty to account for near end season, such as the weather and glacier conditions, which makes it way more tricky.

-These are not all the hikes that you can do in El Chalten.
-Some routes are not marked out, and you can wander off.
-Ultimately it’s nature, and you’re free to go wherever.
+These aren’t all the hikes available in El Chalten.
+Some routes are not marked out, and ultimately it’s nature, you’re free to go wherever.
 Just make sure to take proper care and respect park rules/signs.
-My travel buddy lost his way with a couple of other travelers and coincidentally ended up at Laguna Sucia.
+My travel buddy lost his way with a couple of other travelers and coincidentally ended up at Laguna Sucia.ย

 Our local hostel owner also shared some adventures when he hiked to more secluded places.
 If you are adventurous, I’m sure the locals from the hostels or gear rental shops can give you some details/ideas about what alternative routes you can attempt.

-You are also free to hit up some of the mid-point vista points in the day hikes and camp there, then combine multiple routes into just a multi-day trek in nature.
-There are many options when hiking in El Chalten.
+You can also set up camp at some of the vista points along the day hike treks, then combine multiple routes into a multi-day adventure in nature.
+There are many ways to plan your custom routes when hiking in El Chalten.

 Where To Stay In El Chalten